DawidGalarowicz/EUParlTrust/README.md

-# Trusting the EU begins at home
+# Trusting the EU begins at home - Code to support my Medium article
-## Building a classification model to predict which voters trust the EU Parliament

 This repository contains the data and Jupyter notebooks which underpin the article that I have published on Medium on the 29th of June 2020.

 Link: https://medium.com/@dawidgalarowicz/trusting-the-eu-beings-at-home-bf49c022be83